SOUTHERN OCEAN GRAVITY FIELD FROM GEOSAT

 GM data are available from the National Oceanographic Data Center, NOAA (NODC Env.
 Bull.
-93-1); the digital gravity data shown in this image are available from the National Geophysical Data Center on the Global Relief CD-ROM (NGDC Data Announcement 93-MGG-01).
+93-1); the digital gravity data shown in this image are available from the National Geophysical Data Center (now the National Centers for Environmental Information)on the Global Relief CD-ROM (NGDC Data Announcement 93-MGG-01).

 Mercator Projection Scale approximately 1:22,400,000 at 30 deg.
 S

-This colorful new image, published as World Data Service for Geophysics, Boulder Report MGG-8, is available from National Geophysical Data Center.
+This colorful new image, published as World Data Service for Geophysics, Boulder Report MGG-8, is available from National Geophysical Data Center (now the National Centers for Environmental Information).
 Orders can be made by mailing or faxing the enclosed order form.
 Questions and credit card phone orders can be directed to our office by mail, phone, fax, or e-mail.

 The size of the map is 30" x 40" which includes a color shaded scale for mGals.
 The digital data used for this map are available on the Global Relief CD-ROM.